New Jersey in the American Revolution: Battle of Short Hills

 After advancing to Millstone, New Jersey, on June 26, 1777, General Howe found that Washington would not move his army out of the strong position on the Watchung Mountains north of Middlebrook.
 Planning to attack Philadelphia, but unable to go safely through New Jersey with its militia nipping away at his men, he had to move his men back to New Brunswick to board shipping.

 As the British forces moved back, Washington had some generals move forward, looking for an opportunity to attack a weakened foe.
-When General Lord Stirling had moved his men to the Short Hills area, suddenly the hunter became the hunted when Howe sent a larger force to attack them.
+When General Lord Stirling had moved his men to the area near Scotch Plains and Edison, then known as the Short Hills, suddenly the hunter became the hunted when Howe sent a larger force to attack them.

 The Americans, though hard pressed, managed to avoid being mangled or destroyed and fought a delaying battle while most of the American force escaped the trap.

 Washington, who had finally moved out of the Watchung Mountains, moved back and ordered his commands around New Brunswick to do the same.

 With the Americans moved away from his boarding troops, Howe was able to put his men aboard ships and abandon New Jersey in relative security.
 The British left New Brunswick and Staten Island to later attack Philadelphia.

 Battle of Monmouth

 In 1777, the British retreated to New York City to protect it from an expected French attack.
-Washington quickly ordered his soldiers to march towards the British and met them at the Battle of Monmouth, fought near Monmouth Court House (now Freehold Borough).
+Washington quickly ordered his soldiers to march towards the British and met them at the Battle of Monmouth, fought near Monmouth Court House in present-day Freehold Borough.

 On June 28, 1778, the Continental Army under George Washington met a British column under Sir Henry Clinton.
 George Washington hoped to surprise the rear of the British army and overwhelm them.
 General Charles Lee led the American attack on the British rear but retreated quickly when the British attempted to flank the Americans.
 The retreat nearly led to massive disorder, but Washington managed to personally rally the troops to withstand the British counterattacks.
 The British attempted two attacks to defeat the Americans; both failed.
 As exceedingly high temperatures continued to increase over 100 °F, many soldiers fell to sunstroke.

 After the battle, Charles Lee requested his own court martial to defend against accusations made against his actions in the initial attack.
 Over 1,000 British casualties were incurred; the Americans lost about 452 men.
 This battle inspired the legend of Molly Pitcher.

 Baylor Massacre

 The Baylor Massacre was an attack on September 27, 1778, upon the 3rd Regiment of Continental Light Dragoons under the command of Colonel George Baylor during the American Revolutionary War.
 It occurred in the present day town of River Vale, New Jersey.
-During the night, they were betrayed by loyalists, who informed the British of their location.
-Using bayonets, the British killed, injured, or took as prisoners 67 of the dragoons.
+During the night, local Loyalists informed the British of their location.
+Only using their bayonets to avoid making excess noise, a British force attacked the dragoons, killing 15 and injuring or capturing 54 more..